thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 By using these mental models I feel confident when working with React.
 They help me visualize what can be a maze of code into a comprehensive mental map.
-It also dimistifies React and brings it to a level I'm much more comfortable with.
+It also demystifies React and brings it to a level I'm much more comfortable with.

 React is not that complex once you start understanding the core principles behind it and create some ways to imagine how your code works.